 The World Needs More Canadian Energy

-As one of the most transparent, regulated and environmentally conscious oil and gas producers on the planet, it’s a no-brainer that Canada position itself as a global supplier of choice.
+As one of the most transparent, regulated and environmentally conscious oil and gas producers on the planet, it’s a no-brainer that Canada position itself as a global resource supplier of choice.

 Will the world take heed of warnings of underinvestment in the oil and gas industry?
 Or will we invest in sustainable and responsible sources of supply so that we don’t have to suffer the consequences of disruptions an to intricately connected global energy system?